ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 Still, not all decisions are being taken autonomously on local levels.
 Self-organization can be accompanied with hierarchic structures.
 Lower levels build up higher levels and higher levels adapt with a slower pace.
 Lower levels will get their orientation from higher levels and not the other way around.
 In self-organizing systems, impulse and input from lower levels will be integrated into decision processes.
 It is not the question if centralized or decentralized decision patterns are better in self-organizing systems.
 Instead, both patterns can be observed and are needed.

-This is a theory – but what can we _do_ to give self-organizational forces a direction?
+This is a theory—but what can we _do_ to give self-organizational forces a direction?

 ## Cooperation and communication